 But even when bagged teas are of acceptable quality, the tiny tea bags don’t allow leaves to expand properly during steeping.
 And the bags may contain chlorine, plastics, and other undesirable chemicals.

 Long story short: stick with loose leaf tea or high-quality tea crystals.
+Here’s our recommendation for a high-quality jasmine tea:

 Also, inspect before you select.
 Believe it or not, the inclusion of too many jasmine petals is a red flag.